Q: When is TWTP and General Orientation?

-A: When you submit your registration online, you will receive an immediate system-based confirmation that your registration has been submitted.
-Within a few days, you should receive an email from the TWTP Coordinators confirming your space for TWTP or letting you know if you are on the waitlist.
-You will not receive any further confirmation.
+A: When you submit your registration online, you will receive an immediate system-based confirmation on the google webpage that your registration has been submitted.
+Once the deadline for registration has passed, you should receive an email from the TWTP Coordinators confirming your space for TWTP or letting you know if you are on the waitlist.
 Due to program constraints, we can accept only the first 200 registrants.
 If you choose to not remain on the waitlist, please email us at email@example.com.

 Q: Are there services and accommodations available for students with disabilities?